CUBRID/cubrid-manual/en/sql/function/condition_fn.rst

 .. code-block:: sql

-    --substituting a default value 10.0000 for NULL valuse SELECT a, COALESCE(a, 10.0000) FROM case_tbl;
+    --substituting a default value 10.0000 for a NULL value SELECT a, COALESCE(a, 10.0000) FROM case_tbl;

 ::